Wangola/AiML-Artificial-Intelligence-with-Machine-Learning-in-Java-Learner/README.md

 ***Completed notes:***

-Attempt #1 - Score 13/15 (missed question 4: A binary tree can only store primitive values; Correct Ans: False, missed question 15: In a binary tree, it doesn't matter which questions you start with; Correct Ans: False)
+Attempt #1 - Score 13/15 (missed question 4: A binary tree can only store primitive values; Correct Ans: False, missed question 15: In a binary tree, it does not matter which questions you start with; Correct Ans: False)

-Attempt #2 - Score 14/15 (missed question 1: Non binary tree classes still have a left and right node property; Correct Ans: False)
+Attempt #2 - Score 14/15 (missed question 1: Nonbinary tree classes still have a left and right node property; Correct Ans: False)

 Attempt #3 - Score 15/15 (Again Third times a charm)